fnskcjswo123/Othello_Reversi/README.md

 # Othello-Reversi-

-Just a normal Othello(Reversi) game!
+Just a reversesi game using python's numpy and pandas!